abpio/abp-commercial-docs/en/modules/payment.md

 * ```PublishableKey```: Publishable Key for Stripe account.
 * ```SecretKey```: Secret Key for Stripe account.
+* `WebhookSecret`: Used for handle webhooks.
+You can get if from [Stripe Dashboard](https://dashboard.stripe.com/webhooks).
+If you don't use subscription & recurring payment it's not necessary.
 * ```Currency```: Currency code of order (USD, EUR, etc..., see [Stripe docs](https://stripe.com/docs/currencies) for the full list).
 Its default value is USD.
 * ```Locale```: Language of the order.
 Its default value is 'auto'.
 * ```PaymentMethodTypes```:  A list of the types of payment methods (e.g., card) this Checkout session can accept.
 See https://stripe.com/docs/payments/checkout/payment-methods.
 Its default value is 'card'.